MahendraDE/MahendraDE/README.md

-- 👋 Hi, I’m @MahendraDE
+- 👋 Hi, I’m Maddy
-- 👀 I’m interested in Data Engineering
+- 👀 I’m a Data Engineer
-- 🌱 I’m currently learning PySpark AWS
+- 🌱 I’m currently learning PySpark, AWS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...